olibartfast/object-detection-inference/README.md

 ## 📫 Support

-- Open an [issue](https://github.com/olibartfast/object-detection-inference/issues) for bug reports or feature requests
+- Open an [issue](https://github.com/olibartfast/object-detection-inference/issues) for bug reports or feature requests.
+Contributions, corrections, and suggestions are welcome to keep this repository relevant and useful.
 - Check existing issues for solutions to common problems